JFFLabs/skribt/README.md

 		]
 ```

-#### Using Sub-Pathways
+#### Using Sub-Paths

-Sometimes you want to break apart a resolution pathway into multiple distinct pathways which could, stand on their own, but may also be useful.
+Sometimes you want to break apart a resolution path into multiple distinct paths which could, stand on their own, but may also be useful.
 Let's introduce a third option to our current step.
 In this example, we will allow the agent to select a third input option.
 In our previous two options, we assumed the user knew their username in order to request a password reset.
 When we began with the example of our configuration file structure, however, we sneakly included two examples:

 ```
 problems